 - Interoperability and Personal Needs and Preference

 Interoperability is the ability of a system or a product to interconnect with other systems and products.
+IMS Global's EPUB 3 establishes an accessible, open ecosystem for e-Textbooks and other Digital Learning Materials.
 IMS Global’s Access for All™ Personal Needs & Preferences specification gives each user the ability to select personal accessibility needs and preferences and to control the release and presentation of that information within those systems.

 - Inclusive Design and Assessment

 Products and services that have inclusive design are accessible and usable by all without special modication or design.
 The assessment process also includes determining specific learning needs and defining the end goal of instruction in order to create assessments that assist in the student’s success.

 Content authors choosing accessibility-enhanced authoring tools and learning strategies can support accessible content creation and a student’s ability to learn without barriers.

 - IMS Access For All v2.0 (31 October 2009)

 - IMS Access For All Meta-data Specification v1.0 (12 July 2004)